adrienpetralia/DeviceScope/README.md

 </p>

-DeviceScope is a Python-based web interactive tool that enables to understand better smart meters time series data.
+DeviceScope is a Python web interactive application that facilitates the understanding of aggregate smart meter data (i.e., time series of electricity consumption).
-The application facilitate the understanding of electrical consumption patterns by identifying and localizing individual appliance usage within electrical consumption data.
+It enables the detection and localization of individual appliance patterns within a given time period using a weakly supervised approach: the solutions used inside our system required only the knowledge of the existence of an appliance in a household to be trained.
-Our approach is trained only on the knowledge of the existence of an appliance in a household (weakly supervised learning) and enables the detection and localization of individual appliance patterns within a given time period.
+This substantially reduces the number of labels needed and, therefore, the manual effort required, as it obviates the need to monitor each appliance in a house with a specific meter to obtain ground-truth individual appliance data.

 ## Contributors